This post may contain affiliate links, for more information see our disclaimer.

 The minimum payment is higher because of the addition of the principal.
 The duration of the repayment period is usually 20 years.

 The terms and conditions of a HELOC vary depending on the financial institution.

 Common Uses for a HELOC

-You could end up staying in debt longer unless you make additional payments towards principal.
+You could end up staying in debt longer unless you make additional payments towards the principal.

 Use it only for emergencies if that is the true purpose of the loan.
-Having a large line of credit can tempt you into using the funds for unnecessary things.
+Having a large line of credit can tempt you to use the funds for unnecessary things.

 Purchasing Real Estate